|

 years later.
 NZ 3347 3791.
 This

-source mentions "St. Paul's Worship Centre
+source (no longer available) mentioned "St. Paul's Worship Centre

 in Quarrington Hill", which we must assume was the successor of the